Avenue (landscape): Design

 To enhance the approach to mansions or manor houses, avenues were planted along the entrance drive.
 Sometimes the avenues are in double rows on each side of a road.
 Trees preferred for avenues were selected for their height and speed of growth, such as poplar, beech, lime, and horse chestnut.
-In the American antebellum era South, the southern live oak was typically used, because the trees created a beautiful shade canopy.

 Sometimes tree avenues were designed to direct the eye toward some distinctive architectural building or feature, such as a chapels, gazebos, or architectural follies.